KWOD

-KWOD (1660 AM) is a sports gambling radio station that broadcasts at in the Kansas City Metropolitan Area.
+KWOD (1660 AM) is a sports gambling radio station that broadcasts in the Kansas City Metropolitan Area.
 KWOD is owned by Audacy, Inc. Its transmitter is in Westwood, Kansas, and studios are located in Mission, Kansas.

 History

 KWOD originated as the expanded band "twin" of an existing station on the standard AM band.
 On March 17, 1997, the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with then-WREN in Kansas City, Kansas authorized to move from 1250 to 1660 kHz.

-On August 10, 1998 the new expanded band station on 1660 AM was assigned the call letters KBJC.
+On August 10, 1998, the new expanded band station on 1660 AM was assigned the call letters KBJC.
 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
 However, this deadline has been extended multiple times, and both stations have remained authorized.
 One restriction is that the FCC has generally required paired original and expanded band stations to remain under common ownership.

 On August 17, 2000, the call sign on 1660 kHz was changed to KWSJ.
 That same day, Entercom (forerunner to Audacy) moved the KXTR call sign to 1250 AM, to establish a new pop station, KRBZ, which has since shifted to an alternative rock format.
 On June 6, 2001, the KXTR call sign was moved from 1250 AM to 1660 AM.
 The classical music format adopted at this time had started in September 1959 on the original KXTR, at 96.5 FM.
 As FM became the preferred band for popular music, revenue declined.